jvisser/golden-axe-32x-edition/doc/re/entityanimation.md

 ```

 ### Updating an animation sequence
-Animation id's are hardcoded and passed through register d0.
 The animation update logic looks something like this:
 ```
 animation = GetAnimation(entity, animationOffset)